Challenge: Responsible Travel Week 2020 - Planeta.com

 Apps/Platforms: Facebook, Flickr, Google Maps, Instagram, Twitter, YouTube

-We explore these digital tools through the lens of responsible and conscious travel.
+We put these digital tools into practice through the lens of responsible and conscious travel.
 Do they educate and illuminate opportunities for collaboration?

 For life-long learners, the challenge is not limited to one week.
 Take your time and enjoy the journey.
+We will be checking in throughout the next few months.

 Multigenerational Musts.
 There are many terrific examples of conscious living that do not get the attention they deserve, because simply one generation or community does not speak the language of the other.
-Starting with social web challenges, we ask participants to improve their communication skills – from notebooks to chromebooks, from pen to pixel and back again.
+Starting with social web challenges, we ask participants to improve their communication skills – from notebooks to chromebooks, from pen to pixel, and back again.

 What would you like to technically master?
+Or become adequate in.
 Maybe it’s how to log-in on your smartphone or syncing applications from tablet to desktop.
 You might test translation software or create a countdown widget.
+You decide.

 Perhaps you have a blog that has not been updated in yonks.
 This could be the week you challenge yourself to log in, write and publish something.
 It could be a New Year’s resolution to create a few posts this year.
-A blog without comments is like a dog without a bone.
-A blog that is not updated is like a dog that has been abandoned.
+A website without comments is like a dog without a bone.
+A website that is not updated is like a dog that has been abandoned.

 Participation is not limited to digital clicks.
 We ask you to go outdoors, befriend your local community, and physically explore the noble ideals and aspirations of responsible travel where you are in February 2020.
 Ask, what would locals like visitors to know?